munro98/munro98.github.io/index.md

 ---

-Hi, I'm Nigel Munro a recent graduate of Victoria University, Wellington with a Bachelor of Science in Computer Science.
-I have always expressed an interest in computers and enjoy programming, making games, hacking, 3D modeling and reading up on new technologies
+Hi, I'm Nigel Munro a recent graduate of Victoria University in Wellington with a Bachelor of Science in Computer Science.
+I have always expressed an interest in computers and enjoy programming, making games, hacking, 3D modeling and reading up on new technologies.

 <br>
 <center>